ocular-d/api-demo-docs/README.md

 APIs are located in the directory `spec`.

 This repository follows are *multi file approach* for APIs.
-API spec and docs (Markdown) are as separate files.
+API spec and reference docs (Markdown) are separate files.

 The `assets` directory is used for *static* files, which are not related to APIs (documentation), like images used in the README.